Zero Screen Time Required

 Mom of Zara, age 6

-We've tried everything - the sticker charts, the one bite rule, the special plates.
-This is the first thing that didn't feel like a battle I was losing every single night.
+We've tried the sticker charts and special plates.
+This is the first system that didn't feel like a battle I was losing every night.

 Daniel M.